jonathancaleb/enoflow/README.md

 ## Purpose

 A productivity app inspired by Notion.
 Scribe integrates note-taking, task management, databases, and more into one seamless experience.
-Built with Next.js, GoLang, Python, MongoDB, and Flutter
+Built with Next.js, GoLang, Python, Postgres, Clerk and Flutter

 ## Planned MVP Features